Zahra1354/Store-Sales-Forecasting/README.md

 ## Instructions to download the data set using your Kaggle API credentials.
-Based on the recommended way to create the repository by ChatGPT i worked on the data i downloaded the dataset using my Kaggle credentials.
+Based on the recommended way to create the repository by ChatGPT i downloaded the dataset using my Kaggle credentials as the files were too large to upload into GitHub

 1.)
 Install the Kaggle API using pip install kaggle